 While that was drying and curing, I set to work on the clips that would be part of my meal planning section.
 I have the printables to make the cute meal planning in my shop (blue and gray), so I printed those out on cardstock and laminated them.
 Then it was the simple job of using my fun Elmer’s Craft Bond hot glue gun (affiliate link).
 I’m loving the Elmer’s new glue gun, which they sent me to try out.
 I love doesn’t leave the strings that most hot glue guns leave.

 All the bulldog clips along with a few of my meal cards, ready to go.
 I was beginning to feel like the project was getting somewhere and I might actually get it done.

 From there it was a matter of deciding on the spacing of the various clips and papers.
 The kids and adult sections were fairly easy to lay out and glue down.
 The meal planning section took a little more time and math.
-I wish I had thought of it, but I totally could have used our laser level to get the straight line and saved myself the drawing with pencil and trying to erase it all right before gluing.
+I wish I had thought of it, but I totally could have used our laser level (affiliate link) to get the straight line and saved myself the drawing with pencil and trying to erase it all right before gluing.
 Again, I used E6000 glue to adhere the clips to the board.
 I again waited the full cure time before using things.
 I just wanted to make sure the glue was fully cured before I started using things.

 And….voila!!!
 A new command center for our family.
 I love ♥ how streamlined and clean it is.
 My kids are horrified that I removed all the other magnets and papers and everything from the fridge.
 I’m doing the clean happy dance. 🙂 I’m sure over time things will make it back up here, but for now, I love seeing the clean and open space.
 When things are added back up there, I will come back here and remember the good old days. 😉